 But like AM Radio, the farther you get from your target the more scattered the signal becomes.

-So when we target Africa, the Middle East and India at 1800 Universal Time Clock (UTC) on Angel #1 we have a good clean signal throughout most of that region.
-But that signal continues on to Australia and New Zealand as well at 2 or 3 a.m. on Sunday morning.
+So when we target Africa, the Middle East and India at 1800 Universal Time Clock (UTC) on Angel #1 we have a good clean signal throughout most of that region to share our church radio stations.
+That signal continues on to Australia and New Zealand as well at 2 or 3 a.m. on Sunday morning.
 Most people are sleeping and the signal is more hit and miss, so it’s not in our “target area.”
 The signal will actually travel completely around the globe and back to where it originated.
-So we may find that someone in South America actually heard the broadcast on the Africa Antenna.
-It can and it does happen so don’t be surprised if someone tells you that they listened to the broadcast and it doesn’t match up with your time schedules for that region of the world.
+So we may find that someone in South America actually heard sermon broadcasting on the Africa Antenna.
+It can and it does happen so don’t be surprised if someone tells you that they listened to the church radio station and it doesn’t match up with your time schedules for that region of the world.
 That’s the power of shortwave.

 There are only a handful of shortwave broadcasters in the United States.
 Building a shortwave station requires the signature of a sitting President.
 They built their first two stations when Ronald Reagan was in office.
-The majority of what they broadcast is ministry-related, but they also carry other broadcasts for US- and German-based companies.
+The majority of these are church radio stations with ministry-related broadcasts, but other stations also carry different broadcasts for US- and German-based companies.

 Keep in mind the UTC times are standard in areas like Europe, Africa and the Middle East.
 If our time is 1800 UTC then it’s truly 6 p.m. across Central Africa, making it two hours earlier in Spain and two hours later in the Middle East.
 But keep in mind that the Universal Time Clock (UTC) is in Greenwich, England, so the times will be much different in the Far East and in Latin America.
 0300 UTC (3 a.m.) sounds very early for a Sunday morning sermon broadcasting, but in the Far East 3 a.m. is actually 9 a.m. in the primary target area.